Conversational Components

 Commands

-Commands are text strings that WhatsApp users can see by typing a forward slash in a message thread with your business.
+Commands are predefined text strings that appear when a WhatsApp user types a forward slash (/) in a message thread with your business.
+They help users quickly discover and trigger available actions within your service.

 /imagine - Create images using a text prompt